What It Means (Simple Explanation)

 FAQ Section (Quick Answers to Real Questions)

-What is a subscription upgrade?
+What is automated subscription upgrade management?

-How do upgrades affect ARR?
+How do subscription upgrades impact revenue recognition?

 Want to Go Deeper?